smartarch/ML-DEECo-replication-package/ml_deeco_example/simple_example/README.md

 ### Definition of Package ensemble

-We use an ensemble to assign a job to the truck -- [`package_ensemble.py`](package_ensemble.py).
+We use an ensemble to assign a job to the truck &ndash; [`package_ensemble.py`](package_ensemble.py).
 If the truck is available, the ensemble orders it to go pick up a package.
 When the truck is loaded, it transports the package to the station and becomes available again.
 We assume there are enough packages in the storage, so the ensemble will assign another package once the truck is available again.

 ### Simulation